Questions? AskAuckland

 Structure and Content

-3 A student enrolled for this degree must complete the requirements as listed in the Master of Intellectual Property Schedule.
+5 A student admitted to this degree must complete the requirements as listed in the Master of Intellectual Property Schedule.

 Transfer from Postgraduate Certificate in Intellectual Property